danielrichter91/random-names/readme.md

 # Demo link: [https://danielrichter91.github.io/random-names/dist/](https://danielrichter91.github.io/random-names/dist/)

-## Purpose
+## What does @helvetia/random-names do?

-This was made to return a random ancient greek name from a list of both male and female.
+Returns a random item from a list of ancient greek names.

 ## Installation